Cleaning & Maintenance of Laminate Flooring

 - 1/3 white vinegar, 1/3 rubbing alcohol, 1/3 water, and 3 drops dishwashing liquid (1 quart total)

-In case of severe surface damage, which is unlikely to happen in most of the homes, a professional laminate floor fitter can be called in to repair a plank or more by replacing them.
-If the work is done properly the new planks will be undistinguishable from the rest.
+In case of severe surface damage, which is unlikely to happen in most homes, a professional laminate floor installation company can be called in to repair a plank or more by replacing them.
+If the work is done properly the new planks will be indistinguishable from the rest.

-The end of laminate flooring life comes with signs of wearing, high number of scratches and dullness - this is the time when the floors needs to be replaced and installation of laminate flooring again is required.
+The end of laminate flooring life comes with signs of wearing, a high number of scratches and dullness - this is the time when the floors need to be replaced and installation of laminate flooring again is required.